Dr. Horacio Arruda: a source of comfort for Quebecers during COVID-19 outbreak

 From stern orders to wash your hands to calling on Quebecers to do something that makes them happy, Director of Public Health Dr. Horacio Arruda has undoubtedly become Quebec’s national treasure during these difficult times.

 On Saturday following his press conference alongside Deputy Premier Geneviève Guilbault and Health Minister Danielle McCann, the now-famous doctor was found fishing in Quebec City’s Old Port.
-Ever the medical professional, he took advantage of the audience that had collected to give a crash-course in hand washing.
+The medical professional took advantage of the audience that he had collected to give a crash-course in hand washing.

 Esiane Turcotte posted the video of Arruda making jokes and even posing for a social distance picture.